mvolkmann/blog/src/alpine.md

 <button x-on:click="like = !like">Toggle</button>
 ```

+The JavaScript code in the `x-on` value can access
+the event object using the magic property `$event` and
+the target element using the magic property `$el`.

 If the value of event handler is a function name
 instead of a call to a function or other JavaScript code,
 the function will be called with no arguments.